frankn172/CPSC362-VCS/README.txt

 		The program prompts the user what manifest or label they would like to pull from.
 The repo is then created with the proper versions of the files from the manifest.
 	If the user chooses to label a manifest:
 		The program prompts the user for the file name of the manifest they would like to label, then prompts them for the label they would like to give it.
 The manifest file name and label are stored in a separate text file for reference.
+	If the user chooses to merge:
+		The program prompts the user for the merge and repo directories, and the manifest from which the user wants to merge.
+The merged file is then put into the merge folder.
 	Once a command is executed the user is brought back to the main prompt and can execute another command or exit.

 Files: